What Is SSD Firmware and Why Does It Fail?

 Which Controllers Are Most Prone to Firmware Failure?

 Budget SATA controllers fail most often.
-Phison S11 and S13 controllers produce the SATAFIRM S11 error and account for the majority of firmware failure cases we receive.
+The Phison PS3111-S11 controller produces the SATAFIRM S11 error and accounts for the majority of firmware failure cases we receive.
 Silicon Motion SM2258 and SM2259, Realtek RTS5762, and JMicron controllers in low-cost SSDs also have documented failure modes.

-Found in Kingston A400, PNY CS900, Patriot Burst, and Inland Professional SSDs.
-The SATAFIRM S11 firmware bug bricks the controller into a safe mode that reports 0 bytes.
+- Found in Kingston A400, PNY CS900, Patriot Burst, and Inland Professional SSDs.
+The SATAFIRM S11 firmware bug bricks the controller into ROM MODE, reporting 0 bytes capacity.
 The single most common firmware failure we recover.

-Samsung 980 Pro and 990 Pro drives have documented firmware degradation issues.
+- Samsung 980 Pro (Elpis controller) and 990 Pro (Pascal controller) drives have documented firmware degradation issues.
 Samsung released firmware patches, but drives that degraded before the patch may still require professional recovery.

 Realtek RTS5762 and JMicron controllers appear in budget NVMe and SATA SSDs sold under dozens of brand labels.
 These controllers share firmware architectures, so a vulnerability in one brand affects all drives using the same controller silicon.